mikes802/Marketing-Analytics-Case-Study/Script Check.md

 | 10          | Documentary   | 4            | 1           | 5          |

 ![image](https://user-images.githubusercontent.com/99853599/171082063-a6b8df69-2209-4247-8eb3-254e257b7c5e.png)

-### Percentile Takeaway

-Through a lot of self-study, trial and error, and help from Danny, I was able to learn a lot about the `PERCENT_RANK` and `CUME_DIST` functions from this part of the case study.

 ## [The JOINs](#table-of-contents)
 One of the biggest tutorials in Danny's course, besides the one on windows functions, is the tutorial regarding `JOINS`.
 In this case study, the `LEFT JOIN` and the `INNER JOIN` are used extensively.
 Picking the wrong one can lead to mistakes.